Apple's latest model includes a universal charging point, but the environmental cost of upgrading your mobile is not to be ignored.

 The companies deny the use of child labour, arguing they do not own cobalt mines, nor can identify the exact source of the materials they use.
-And a US district court judge dismissed the legal case against them last year.
+And a US district court judge dismissed the legal case against them in 2021.

-But fresh questions were raised by NGO Global Witness in April, with an investigation suggesting that Apple, Nokia and Samsung are relying on a supply chain due diligence scheme that is used to launder conflict minerals from the DRC.
+But fresh questions were raised by NGO Global Witness last year, with an investigation suggesting that Apple, Nokia and Samsung are relying on a supply chain due diligence scheme that is used to launder conflict minerals from the DRC.

 Apple maintains it is “committed to setting the highest standards of responsible sourcing of materials used in our products,” in its latest environmental progress report.

 In 2020 it announced plans to become entirely carbon neutral by 2030, encompassing everything from its manufacturing supply chain to product life cycle.

 Given the ubiquity of smartphones and their assorted Apps in our lives, it’s hard to know what the alternatives are to constant upgrading.